goauthentik/authentik/website/docs/installation/configuration.md

 Configure how authentik should show avatars for users.
 Following values can be set:

 - `none`: Disables per-user avatars and just shows a 1x1 pixel transparent picture
-- `gravatar`: Uses gravatar with the user's email address
+- `gravatar`: Uses gravatar with the user's email address (default)
 - Any URL: If you want to use images hosted on another server, you can set any URL.

   Additionally, these placeholders can be used: